-Yes, it’s a morbid subject, but I have to raise it because it just breaks my heart to see birthday announcements for a friend who’s passed away on their social media profiles.
+Yes, it’s a morbid subject, but I have to raise it.
+It just breaks my heart to see birthday announcements for someone who has passed away on my social media notifications.
 Recently, it happened to me with 2 friends who would have had birthdays this month on both Facebook and LinkedIn.
+I’ve also seen them come up when I go to invite friends or followers to an event or to follow a page.

 When someone dies, their social media profiles keep living unless friends or family members notify the network that the person has passed.

 Everybody has a digital footprint.
-That takes into account all of the social media profiles, as well as banks, stores, memberships and association accounts.
+That takes into account all their social media profiles, as well as banks, stores, memberships, and association accounts.
 Well, think about it.
 How many passwords do you have?
 Each of those accounts either needs to be closed or turned into a memorial.
 And, don’t forget any business profiles!

 I love how Facebook turns their profile, including all their pictures, into a memorial.

-So, if you’ve had a loved one pass, here’s what you need to do.
+So, if you’ve had a loved one or colleague pass, here’s what you need to do.

 Doing this may also prevent identity theft.